NanoBillion/gallant/README.md

 makes it likely it was acquired between 4.3BSD and [4.4BSD](https://en.wikipedia.org/wiki/History_of_the_Berkeley_Software_Distribution#4.4BSD_and_descendants).

-After asking in the usenet newsgroup comp.sys.sun.hardware&emdash;16 years after Sun was acquired by Oracle people *do* lurk there&emdash;some helpful soul reached out to me with links to [the openboot gallant font](https://github.com/openbios/openboot/blob/master/obp/pkg/termemu/gallant.fth) and a PDF titled [From the Valley of Heart's Delight to the Silicon
+After asking in the usenet newsgroup comp.sys.sun.hardware&mdash;16 years after Sun was acquired by Oracle people *do* lurk there&mdash;some helpful soul reached out to me with links to [the openboot gallant font](https://github.com/openbios/openboot/blob/master/obp/pkg/termemu/gallant.fth) and a PDF titled [From the Valley of Heart's Delight to the Silicon